 John-Luke Addison is a Canadian music director, conductor, accompanist, and composer, and has been music director or pianist for over 45 productions including at the Shaw Festival (ME AND MY GIRL, ANDROCLES AND THE LION, 1837: THE FARMERS REVOLT, CHITRA), Sheridan College (IF/THEN), Drayton Entertainment (DAMN YANKEES), Lighthouse Festival (ONE MOMENT NAT’L TOUR), as well as at Showboat Festival, Theatre Collingwood, Theatre Aquarius, Garden City Productions, and many more.
 He is also Director of Music and Organist at St. Anne’s Anglican Church in Toronto, has been Associate Conductor of Chorus Niagara, Music Director of the Hamilton Gay Men’s Chorus, and has had published compositions performed internationally, including by the Canadian Opera Company and San Francisco Opera Company (SETTING THE RECORD STRAIGHT: A SALIERI AND MOZART REDUX), Yellow Door Theatre Project (ROBIN HOOD, THE WIND IN THE WILLOWS), Shaw Festival (CHITRA, 1837: THE FARMER’S REVOLT, ME AND MY GIRL, WEREWOLVES), and The Assembly Theatre (GRIMLY HANDSOME).
-He has a Master's degree in Music Composition from York University, and was most recently the Music Intern at the Shaw Festival for the 2017 season.
+John-Luke has a Master's degree in Music Composition from York University, and was most recently the Music Intern at the Shaw Festival for the 2017 season.
 In 2018, He moved to San Diego, California to become Director of Music at St. Bartholomew's Episcopal Church.